-You may have heard that L&I claims can be reopened after they close.
-This is true, but there are a few important things to remember regarding claim reopening.
-First, a claim can be reopened any time following claim closure for additional medical treatment.
+First, you can reopen a claim any time following claim closure for additional medical treatment.
 However, for an injured worker to receive additional monetary benefits such as time-loss compensation, loss of earning power benefits, increased permanent partial disability or permanent and total disability, the claim must be reopened within 7 years of the original claim closure.
-After 7 years, only medical treatment will be provided if the claim is reopened.
+After 7 years, if you reopen a claim, then L&I will only provide medical treatment.
 The only exception is when the Director of L&I exercises discretion to grant additional benefits.

 Second, the reopening of a claim is not guaranteed.
 If an injured worker or provider believes that a claim should be reopened for whatever reason, a reopening application must be filed documenting the basis for reopening.
 L&I will carefully evaluate the evidence to determine whether reopening is appropriate.
 If L&I feels that it is not appropriate, reopening of the claim will be denied.
 Like any decision, the decision to deny reopening can be protested or appealed for physical conditions.

 Conditions to reopen a workers’ compensation claim

 For the reopening of a claim to be granted there must be an objective worsening of a claim related condition between the time the claim last closed and the time the application to reopen is filed.
 In workers’ compensation, we refer to these dates as the terminal dates.
 The first terminal date is the date of the most recent claim closure.
 The second terminal date is the date the application to reopen is filed.
 Findings of disability that can be seen, felt, or measured by an examining physician are called objective findings.